About

 OUR HISTORY

-The conference has been been a part of the Kroc Institute for International Peace Studies for over three decades.
-It began in 1993 as a single-day symposium to celebrate the 10th anniversary of undergraduate peace studies at Notre Dame.
-Over the following decades, it has grown and expanded into its present form, and it continues to evolve as new students bring new ideas and energy to the event.
+The conference has been been a part of the Joan B. Kroc Institute for International Peace Studies for over three decades.
+It began in 1993 as a single-day symposium to celebrate the tenth anniversary of undergraduate peace studies at Notre Dame.
+Over the following decades, the event has expanded into its present form, and it continues to evolve as new students bring new ideas and energy to the event.

 One of the many generous gifts that Joan B. Kroc provided to the Kroc Institute was an endowment specifically intended to fund this conference.
 As a result of her generosity and the ongoing support of the Kroc Institute, we are able to offer this conference without charging a registration fee.
-Materials and meals are also provided, so participants only need to cover their own travel and lodging costs.
+Materials and meals are also provided, so participants are only responsible for their travel and lodging costs and any incidental expenses.